Ev3X404/Ev3X404/README.md

 "You can call me Eve.
 Currently, I work as a T-shirt designer for a company in Roi-Et.
 However, I have a strong desire to work in the field of Web Development.
 I started by taking online courses and cloning websites.
 I aspire to start working to gain experience in this field."

-* 🌍  I'm based in Roi-et,Mahasakham,Khon-kaen
+* 🌍  I'm based in Roi-et, Mahasakham, Khon-kaen
 *  🧠  I'm learning React
 * ✉️  You can contact me at [aprilwednesday31@gmail.com](mailto:aprilwednesday31@gmail.com)
 * 📞 082-132-8777